 In 2002, another World Health Organization report stated an estimated that by 2020, chronic disease will account for two-thirds of all diseases globally, and goes on to mention that most chronic diseases are related to diet.

 Many studies, including The China Study, provide profound insight into lifestyle choices and obesity, even taking into account non-dietary factors such as exercise.

 Observing lifestyle patterns, he noted that the older people were eating a diet based on rice and vegetables.
 In contrast, the younger generations were eating a diet based on meat, dairy and processed foods.

-Following Dr McDougall’s starch-based low fat diet leads to an average weight loss of 3 pounds (1,4 kg) after just 7 days. vegan low fat diet This is based on results gathered over a 12 years and 1615 participants.
+Following Dr McDougall’s starch-based low fat diet leads to an average weight loss of 3 pounds (1,4 kg) after just 7 days.
+This is based on results gathered over a 12 years and 1615 participants.
+This is one of the clearest studies showing that weight loss on a plant-based diet is achievable.

 The fat you eat is the fat you wear.